pappasam/jedi-language-server/README.md

 ## Inspiration

-Palantir's [python-language-server](https://github.com/palantir/python-language-server) inspired this project. jedi-language-server differs from python-language-server. jedi-language-server:
+Palantir's [python-language-server](https://github.com/palantir/python-language-server) inspired this project.
+Unlike python-language-server, jedi-language-server:

 * Uses `pygls` instead of creating its own low-level Language Server Protocol bindings
 * Supports one powerful 3rd party library: Jedi.
 By only supporting Jedi, we can focus on supporting all Jedi features without exposing ourselves to too many broken 3rd party dependencies (I'm looking at you, [rope](https://github.com/python-rope/rope)).
-* Is supremely simple.
-Given its scope constraints, it will continue to be super simple and leave complexity to the Jedi [master](https://github.com/davidhalter).
-Feel free to submit a PR!
+* Is supremely simple because of its scope constraints.
+Leave complexity to the Jedi [master](https://github.com/davidhalter).
+If the force is strong with you, please submit a PR!

 ## Written by